 - It help you explain to others how to make decision better, and make better decisions.

-The Excitant Decision process: A tool to improve how you make decisions and how you talk about decisions.
+The Excitant six step Decision process: A tool to improve how you make decisions and how you talk about decisions.

 Discussing the process of decision making (how you are making a decision) can be even more valuable than discussing the content of a decision (what we need to decide).
 This is a fundamental part of the “Quality of conversation” that we promote and knowing these six steps help teams articulate issues about how that process is working.